+Variant 3: Change the text of part (a) describing when support/non-objection applies.
+Change the text “(a) It is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name” to “(a) The applicant is able and will confirm that neither he nor his sales channel will use the TLD as a geographic identifier.”

 Eliminate preventative protections and focus instead on curative protections.
 All parties may raise issues with an application using objections.
 No letters of support or non-objection are required from governments or public authorities.
 Applicants may include evidence of support in an application.
 Groups, individuals, and other parties, including governments, may file objections to applications.
 Objections by all parties must refer to international law, domestic law, ISO standards or other objective measures that are relevant to the applicant and the application.
 Applicants take responsibility for ensuring that they submit applications which address those points and avoid an objection.
 Objectors pay to make the objection and submit any objections within appropriate time frames.
 Evaluators take objections into account in the evaluation and may discard objections.
 The Work Track has not yet discussed whether this proposals could rely exclusively on existing objections mechanisms, or if it would require change to existing objections mechanisms or addition of new objections mechanisms.